cbpark/YAM2/README.md

 sudo apt-get install libnlopt-cxx-dev
 ```

 For Ubuntu prior to 20.04 LTS (Focal Fossa), install `libnlopt-dev`.
+(Check whether there exists `/usr/include/nlopt.hpp`.)
 In CentOS, the [EPEL](https://fedoraproject.org/wiki/EPEL) repository must be installed and enabled.
 In macOS, one can install NLopt using [Homebrew](https://brew.sh/).
 We have tested our codes with the NLopt version >= 2.6.2.

 The source code of the YAM2 library can be built by running `make`.
 If the path to NLopt is `/usr/local`, append the path to the `make` command: